Alexandara/vecsr/README.md

 This file contains the code in Section 3.3 of the ICLP 2025 paper used to get the first suggested action.

-# How to Cite s(CASP) Harness
+# How to Cite VECSR
 **In Publications:**

-If you use the s(CASP) translator for work/research presented in a publication (whether directly, or as a dependency to another package), we ask that you please use the following citation:
+If you use VECSR for work/research presented in a publication (whether directly, or as a dependency to another package), we ask that you please use the following citation: